Ghini/ghini.desktop/doc/use_cases-jbq.rst

-- A serious situation happened once, and we absolutely want to prevent it from happening again: a user deleted a genus, with everything that was below it, species and accessions, and synonymies.
+- A serious situation happened once, and we absolutely want to prevent it from happening again: a user deleted a genus, with everything that was below it, species and accessions, and synonyms.

   ..  admonition:: Solving it with user permissions
       :class: toggle